Best Practices Gathering: Multilingual fonts Global setting

 Typst Docs: You should LOCALLY change the text language just for those parts that contains passages in a different language than the main language.

 • Typst is awesome to write English or Latin docs.
-But when it comes to non-latin, e.g. Greek, Arabic and CJK, things become complex and random.
+But when it comes to non-latin, e.g. Greek, Arabic and CJK, things become complex.

 • Compare to local, global setting is a bit more convenient.